devlinjunker/template.hapi.rest/README.md

 `npm run doc` to generate static documentation in the doc folder

+`npm run lint` to run linter and see any errors/warnings

 `npm run clean` clean the workspace (remove `dist/`)

 `npm run help` to print the contents of `help.txt` to the command line